-The net tangible book value of our common stock as of March 31, 2016 was \$(1,176,776), or \$(0.26) per share of common stock.
+The net tangible book value of our common stock as of March 31, 2016 was (1,176,776), or (0.26) per share of common stock.
 Net tangible book value per share represents our total tangible assets less our total tangible liabilities, divided by the number of shares of common stock outstanding on such date.

 Net tangible book value dilution per share of common stock in each unit to new investors represents the difference between the amount per share of common stock in each unit paid by purchasers of common stock in this offering and the pro forma net tangible book value per share of our common stock immediately after the completion of this offering.
-After giving effect to our sale of units in this offering at an assumed public offering price of \$ per unit, and after deducting underwriting discounts and commissions and estimated offering expenses, our pro forma net tangible book value as of , 2016, would have been \$ per share.
-This represents an immediate increase in net tangible book value of \$ per share of common stock to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of units in this offering, as illustrated in the following table:
+After giving effect to our sale of 2,970,297 units in this offering at an assumed public offering price of \$5.05 per unit, the last reported sale price of our common stock on the OTCQB on July 5, 2016, and after deducting underwriting discounts and commissions and estimated offering expenses, and giving effect to the conversion of all of our senior secured convertible notes and related interest including the settlement of the associated bifurcated compound derivative as of March 31, 2016 into an aggregate of 1,373,036 shares of common stock and a loss on conversion of \$6.7 million, our pro forma net tangible book value as of March 31, 2016, would have been \$3.26 per share.
+This represents an immediate adjusted net tangible book value per share after this offering of \$3.26 per share of common stock to existing stockholders and an immediate dilution in net tangible book value of \$1.79 per share to purchasers of units in this offering, as illustrated in the following table: